jonahL11/jonahL11/README.md

-- 👋 Hi, I’m Jonah
-- 👀 I’m interested in Machine Learning, IIoT, Reinforcement Learning
+- 👀 I’m interested in Data Engineering, Machine Learning, IIoT, Reinforcement Learning
-- 🌱 I’m currently studying Engineering & Management (B.Eng.) with a major in Business Intelligence & Analytics
+- 🌱 I’m currently working as a Data Engineer
 - 📫 How to reach me: Wouldn't you like to know...

 <!---